 - The type of cover you select.

-- Which specialties (like hospital, dental treatment, maternity, etc.) you include.
+- Specialties included (hospital, dental treatment, maternity, etc.)

 - If you have a co-payment and the amount of the co-payment.